 Machines can process and categorize raw data orders exponentially faster than humans.
 On the other hand, humans can perform intuitive, big-picture analysis much better than any artificial intelligence — as long as they’re not overwhelmed with sorting through huge data sets and doing tedious research.
 When people and machines are paired, each works smarter, saving time and money, reducing human burnout, and improving security overall.

-3. Threat intelligence is for everyone.
+3. Intelligence is for everyone.

 Third-Party Risk Management